 Rise early this morning to avoid the crowds and drive approximately 2 hours northwest of the city to the Juyongguan Pass to take a walk on the Great Wall of China, appreciating the wall itself and the dramatic scenery.
 Your visit involves walking from the bus to the first section.
 Once your group has been given an introduction to the Great Wall's unique history, you will have free time to explore at your own pace.
-Later, visit the Jade Factory.
-This afternoon, stroll through the Summer Palace.
+Later, visit the Jade Factory before strolling through the exquisite Summer Palace.
+In the evening, there is an optional kung fu show.